RisGar/mpv/README.md

 3) Check the .vpy scripts in the repo (in the `vs` directory) and follow the links to the listed dependencies.
 4) Download and move the required files to the relevant directories (Python modules go to the `site-packages` directory, everything else goes in the `plugins64` directory).
 5) Verify that the scripts are running as intended by cycling through the profiles and pressing the `~` key during playback.
 It should tell you if it failed, and if it did what the missing dependencies are.
+6) To get Discord-RPC to work, copy the dll for your os in the lib folder into mpv's main directory.

 ## Dependencies: